SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_integration_4-data-marketplace/dsp_integration_4-data-marketplace.md

 ## Steps to acquire a data product

-We would like to enrich our location data from SuccessFactors with the geographical coordinates.
+We would like to enrich our location data from SuccessFactors with the geographical co-ordinates.
 This would enable us to visualize the data on a geo-map in an SAC story.
 <b>Note that one data product can be imported into a space only once.
 Keep this in mind when several users are co-working in a space.</b>

 In order to acquire a data product from data Marketplace following steps can be followed: